How to Eat like a Local at the Best off Strip Buffets in Las Vegas

 The buffet experience includes naan or indian flatbread baked fresh from the oven.
 You can choose between having it plain or with garlic and butter.
 We tried them both and they were delightful.
 Hot and flavorful, they just melted in the mouth.

 The flavors reminded us of roti canai, one of our best Penang foods in Malaysia.
 It is no surprise because Roti canai is the Malaysian adaptation of the Indian paratha roti or Indian flatbread.
-This dish made its way to Malaysia, under colonialism, when the British brought South Indians to work in British Malaya.

 Included in the buffet price is a dosa.
-This delicious Indian crepe-style was served fresh from the cooking station with plenty of butter ghee on it, and filled with potatoes.
+This delicious indian crepe-style was served fresh from the cooking station with plenty of butter ghee on it, and filled with potatoes.

 Fresh Indian Food with Popular Dishes and Vegetarian Options